Brief history of spin speeds

 Are we being conned a little?

-Did you know that although a manufacturer may produce lots of different washing machines, spinning at 800, 1000, 1100, 1200, 1300, 1400, 1500, 1600 and even 1800, many of these washing machines have exactly the same motors, and speed control modules inside?
+A manufacturer may produce lots of different washing machines, spinning at various different spin speeds.
+But many of these washing machines have exactly the same motors, and speed control modules inside.
 It’s not like a car, where a 1.6 litre car has a physically larger and different engine than their 1.2 litre model.
-A faster spinning washing machine often has exactly the same sized and build quality motor inside as the slower spinning version – even though it’s doing a lot more work.
+A faster spinning washing machine commonly has exactly the same sized motor with the same build quality as the slower spinning version – even though it’s doing a lot more work.

 The point is to highlight that, as with most manufacturers (of anything), products are priced at values that relate – not to manufacturing costs – but according to perceived value by customer’s.
 In other words, if a consumer perceives that another model has more valuable features they will happily pay much more for it – even if the product costs little more to make.